Crypto-APIs/Java-Library/README.md

 	}
 }
 ```
-### Create, sign and send transaction to the blockchain
+### Create, sign and send a transaction to the blockchain
 ```java
 final TransactionService btcTransactionService = btc.getTransactionService();
 CreateTransaction ct = new CreateTransaction();